intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will use its own version of the built-in OpenCL kernels that may be accessed via clCreateProgramWithBuiltInKernels().
 At present, only the VME block\_motion\_estimate\_intel kernel is implemented.

-### SIMD Survey Controls

-##### `SIMDSurvey` (bool)

-Executes a SIMD survey state machine.
-The general idea of the SIMD survey state machine is to create and manage three additional kernels for each actual OpenCL kernel, one for each SIMD size.
-Then, execute and time the three kernels, and choose the fastest for subsequent executions.

-##### `SIMDSurveyWarmupIterations` (cl_uint)

-This is the number of NDRanges that the SIMD survey state machine ignores before starting to time the SIMD survey.

-##### `SIMDSurveySIMD8Option` (string)

-This is the build option that is pre-pended to the application-specified build options to create the SIMD8 kernel.

-##### `SIMDSurveySIMD16Option` (string)

-This is the build option that is pre-pended to the application-specified build options to create the SIMD16 kernel.

-##### `SIMDSurveySIMD32Option` (string)

-This is the build option that is pre-pended to the application-specified build options to create the SIMD32 kernel.

-##### `SIMDOracle` (bool)

-[Note: Not currently implemented, but the idea behind the SIMD oracle is to save the best SIMD size from run-to-run, so the full SIMD survey does not need to be re-executed.]

 ---